preshing/CairoSample/README.md

 ### Windows (Visual Studio)

 CairoSample expects to find the Cairo header files, import libraries and DLLs in a subfolder named `extern\cairo-windows-1.15.4`.
 You can download and extract the package automatically by running the Python 3 script `setup-win32.py`.
-If you don't have Python installed, [download and extract it by hand](https://github.com/preshing/cairo-windows/releases).
+If you don't have Python installed, [download and extract the package by hand](https://github.com/preshing/cairo-windows/releases).

 ### MacOS (Xcode)